neevets/drew-docs/legal/privacy.md

 - Restricted system access
 - Controlled infrastructure access
-- Standard security practices to reduce unauthorized access risks
+- Standard security practices

-While we take security seriously, no system can guarantee absolute protection.
+No system can guarantee absolute security, but we work to protect data responsibly.

 ---